glingy/feather/notes.md

  - Check CS status?
 Can toggling chip select fix invalid command due to interruption?
  - Add a pin to reset line?
 I can set it high when I don't want reset to be triggered as a failsafe so the sd card isn't interrupted except for power button?

+ - SD Block is 512 bytes, which is also usually the size of a FAT cluster, which is often broken up into 16 individual sectors.
+ - I rely on 512 byte clusters and seem to ignore the sector size?

 #### Battery
  - Low power warning screen needed at 2.9V or less-ish.
 It seems to die around 2.8